mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 tar -xvf openmpi-4.0.3.tar.gz
 ```

-Navigate to the source root directory and run the configuration file to start the installation:
+Navigate to the source root directory and execute the configuration file to start the installation:

 ```shell
 cd openmpi-4.0.0/